K2Documentation/K2Documentation.Samples.JSON/README.md

 # K2Documentation.Samples.JSON
 Contains JSON resources and files, for example JSON files used with the REST Service Type.
 See the help topic https://help.k2.com/onlinehelp/k2five/userguide/current/default.htm#ServiceBrokers/EndPoints/REST_Endpoint.htm for more information on how to use these JSON files with the REST Endpoint Service Type.

+Also see the Swagger Templates repository on K2 Community for community-provided JSON/Swagger files for integrating with other services: https://community.k2.com/t5/Swagger-Templates/bg-p/SwaggerTemplates

 ## Files
 The following JSON files are included in this repository.
 ### OpenWeatherMap.json